Detonator Orgun

+Detonator Orgun (デトネイター・オーガン, Detoneitā Ōgan) is a 1991 Japanese original video animation series by AIC and Artmic, directed by Masami Ōbari with character designs by Kia Asamiya.

 Plot

-Part 1 – The trinity
+Part 1 "The Trinity"

 Tomoru Shindo is a college student from City 5.
 He sleeps with a device that helps him explore frequencies similar to those emitted by the brain during sleep.
-Thereby he can record his own and other peoples thoughts and dreams by its amplifying capabilities during sleep.
+Thereby he can record his own and other peoples thoughts and dreams through its amplifying capabilities.
 He picks up bits and pieces of information from an unspecified source that is slowly building into a dream of different nuances.
-Each night it evolves around a woman suppressed by hostile actors in various dimensions and for every scenario the two of them always stumble upon each other and barely slip out of harms way.
+Each night, it evolves around a woman suppressed by hostile actors in various dimensions and for every scenario, the two of them always stumble upon each other and barely slip out of harm's way.
 Puzzled and stricken each morning by the magnitude of the dreams, Tomoru tries to sync his hardware with the beacon.
-What he doesn´t know when diving deeper and deeper is that the emitter is the fallen champion fighter Orgun that was intercepted and subsequently assassinated on earth´s moon on the way to earth.
-Pushed out of options and deadly injured after the confrontation the actor as a last resort sent the signals of which some of them Tomoru for time has been exploring.
-Another thing Tomoru doesn´t know is that he isn´t alone in linking with the resilient back noise of signals.
-Earth Defense Force (EDF) employee Professor Michi Kanzaki receives signals from the moon.
-With the help of the super computer ISAC she tries to compile the information in the data.
-She is aware she doesn´t manage to lock on all the feed in the signal but its enough for her to understand its content - its a blueprint of an alien body!
-What she sees frightens her and hesitant to continue the work she reluctantly gives way for the military's wishes.
+What he doesn't know is that the emitter is the fallen champion fighter Orgun, who was intercepted and subsequently assassinated on the Moon on his way to Earth.
+Pushed out of options and mortally wounded after his confrontation, as a last resort, he sent the signals that Tomoru has been exploring.

+Another thing Tomoru doesn't know is that he isn't alone.
+Earth Defense Force (EDF) employee Professor Michi Kanzaki receives signals from the Moon.
+With the help of the super computer ISAC, she tries to compile the information in the data.
+She is unable to decipher the entirety of the signal, but its enough for her to understand its contents: a blueprint of an alien body!
+What she sees frightens her, and although she is hesitant to continue the work, she reluctantly gives way to the military's wishes.

-Tomoru is steadily accessing deeper nuances of the compelling dream that comes together as Orgun - an alien madman that reveal to Tomoru parts of his life experiences.
+Tomoru is steadily accessing deeper nuances of the compelling dream that comes together as Orgun, an alien madman that reveals to Tomoru parts of his life experiences.
 Frightened by what the feelings and memories from the fallen warrior show him, Tomoru is dragged into a psychosis.
-Slowly he is losing grip of his own reality overburdened by the pain and torment from those that once belonged to Orgun.
-Still the latter is urging Tomoru as an entity in his mind that has taken hold to dive deeper which sends Tomoru on the run.
-Tomoru is sinking deeper in the recesses of organ´s memories and his urgent message to his spokesperson on earth.
-Slowly a trinity is taking hold between Tomoru, Professor Kanzaki and memories of Orgun held by Tomoru.
-What every party ask themselves is why Orgun from such a superior race sat his course to earth...
-Professor Kanzaki believes she doesn´t want to know the answer to that question.
-Although if her employer wants to get their way the key to all their questions lies with a plain civilian - a young man that seem to have roamed in and just stole her tall project.
+He slowly loses grip of his own reality as he is overburdened by Orgun's pain and torment.
+The latter is urging Tomoru as an entity in his mind that has taken hold to dive deeper, which sends Tomoru on the run.
+Tomoru is sinking deeper in the recesses of Orgun's memories and his urgent message to his spokesperson on Earth.
+A trinity develops between Tomoru, Professor Kanzaki, and the memories of Orgun held by Tomoru.
+However, what every party is asking themselves is why a being from such a technologically superior race has set his sights on Earth.
+Professor Kanzaki believes she doesn't want to know the answer to that question.
+Although if her employer wants to get their way, the answer to all of their questions lies within a young man who seems to have stumbled into her life's work.